tensorflow/datasets/docs/catalog/overview.md

 # Datasets

-Note: The datasets marked with `nights-stay` are available only in the TFDS nightly package `tfds-nightly`.
+Note: The datasets marked with <span class="material-icons" title="Available only in the tfds-nightly package">nights_stay</span> are available only in the TFDS nightly package `tfds-nightly`.

 --------------------------------------------------------------------------------